kredar/kredar.github.io/_posts/2021-10-13-conversational-ai.md

 ## Conversational AI use cases

-There are many reasons why companies want to add a conversational AI interface to their products, from providing better 24/7 customer support to replacing old [IVR](https://en.wikipedia.org/wiki/Interactive_voice_response) systems with a smart IVR.
+There are many reasons why companies want to add a conversational AI interface to their products, from providing better 24/7 customer support to replacing old [IVR](https://en.wikipedia.org/wiki/Interactive_voice_response) systems with a Conversational IVR.
 Any interface where customers can interact with a brand can be enhanced or even transformed with Conversational AI.
 Companies can add Conversational capabilities to the website, mobile app, social pages, and phone systems.
 Some would argue that Conversational AI is a table stake[^tablestake].

 Here are some of the more obvious use cases for conversational AI: